Lang-Shao/graduate_cource/Geant4/Installation/README.md

 > conda deactivate

-to get out the conda environment before cmake (which otherwise would use the compilers in conda instead of the ystem compilers as required by Geant4 build).
+to get out the conda environment before cmake (which otherwise would use the compilers in conda instead of the system compilers as required by Geant4 build).

 OUTPUT: